actualbudget/docs/docs/migration/nynab.md

 ### Optional: Cleanup
 nYNAB calculates its `Ready to Assign` value differently than Actual's `To Budget` value.
-There is no need to worry, we can make them match exaclty with a simple change.
+There is no need to worry, we can make them match exactly with a simple change.
 This is purely a visual change and doesn't affect the budget itself.

 You will likely see money leftover in each of the imported months in your `To Budget`.